bananakid/amd-radeon-pro-5600m-boot-camp/README.md

 > [!NOTE]
 > You can pause here and use [Radeon Software Slimmer](https://github.com/GSDragoon/RadeonSoftwareSlimmer) to remove ReLive/DVR from instalation package (if you don't need it), however note that Overlay won't function if ReLive/DVR package wasn't installed!
 9. Launch `Setup.exe` from the location where you extracted downloaded 7Z file
-10. Select `Install Type` `Full Install` if you need AMD settings and deisplay recording software or `Minimal Install` if you only need the GPU driver
+10. Select `Install Type` `Full Install` if you need both the GPU driver and AMD software with display recording software or `Minimal Install` if you only need GPU driver
 11. Click `Install this driver software anyway` when `Windows can't verify the published of this driver software` dialog appears
 12. Click `Close` when installation finishes and you see message `Oops!
 Something went wrong.
 Error 205 - AMD Software installation completed successfuly but Windows Update may have reverted your driver version during the process`
 13. Optionally, launch `Cleanup.bat` as administrator